darkscience/dcc/README.md

 January 2014  | Timed Product | *Fox*      | Jan14
 December 2013 | Quine         | *whoami*   | Dec13
 October 2013  | Game of Life  | *MrDownNL* | Oct13

+## Contact
+If you have any questions regarding the contest feel free to join #dcc on irc.darkscience.net:6697 (SSL).
+Current organisers/judges:

+   - Derecho
+   - Liothen